 Demand is quantified differently for customers with different business models, including:

-The information derived from demand calculations will feed the mater production schedule (MPS), making it easier for key stakeholders to agree upon production inventory, capacity, and profitability across the entire organization.
+The information derived from demand calculations will feed the material production schedule (MPS), making it easier for key stakeholders to agree upon production inventory, capacity, and profitability across the organization.

-By leveraging the predefined bill of materials and master production schedule, users are enabled to initiate an MRP live run to calculate assembly requirements, components, and materials that must be purchased or produced to fulfill customer orders.
-Once these quantities have been defined, users can compare necessary quantities against available inventory to identify any shortages or issues for each component.
+By leveraging the predefined bill of materials and master production schedule, users can initiate an MRP live run to calculate assembly requirements, components, and materials that must be purchased or produced to fulfill customer orders.
+Once these quantities have been defined, users can compare necessary amounts against available inventory to identify any shortages or issues for each component.

 The Material Requirement Planning process flow in SAP also uses outlined parameters to help users determine the proper “make-to-buy” quantities for each item and calculate proper start dates and lead times for production and purchase orders across the board.